Brian Head

 If you have time, a memory not to be missed is finishing the day at Point Supreme.
 Watching the shadow play across the Amphitheater as the sun sinks below the horizon is sure to put a smile on your face.
 Head back to camp and enjoy a delicious meal as the beauty of the Milky Way lights up the astral sky above.

 The outrageous scenery of Cedar Breaks is candy for your eyes.
 Hiking the trails is perfect for those with a base level of fitness and suitable for a wide age group.
 If you like gorgeous alpine settings with great hiking, superb camping, and a lack of crowds Cedar Breaks National Monument is the place for you.
-The national monument is open from late May to mid-October, with camping available from mid-June to mid-September.
+The national monument is open from mid-May to mid-October, with camping available from mid-June to mid-September.
 There is a wildflower festival in July followed by some of the best autumn foliage in Utah.

 During the winter season, Cedar Breaks is a premier cross-country skiing and snowmobiling destination with access from Brian Head Ski Resort.
 Also check the park calendar for parties in one of America’s top dark sky parks and when temperatures and snow conditions permit, a winter day use yurt/ranger station staffed on weekends by volunteers offering free hot chocolate to warm your snowy adventures.

-GPS Coordinates, Parking, and Regulations
+GPS Coordinates, Parking and Regulations

 GPS coordinates of visitor center parking lot: